One Day at a Time (Joan Baez album)

-The Vanguard reissue contains two outtakes from the One Day at a Time sessions: "Sing Me Back Home" and "Mama Tried", both duets with Jeffrey Shurtleff, and both Merle Haggard covers.
-(The two cuts had first appeared on Baez' 1993 boxed set Rare, Live & Classic).
-(The recording of "Mama Tried" includes an initial aborted take, interrupted when session guitarist Jerry Reed's finger becomes stuck between his guitar strings, followed by laughter by all present at Reed's mishap; the musicians and Baez then regain composure and perform a second take of the song.)
+The Vanguard reissue contains two outtakes from the One Day at a Time sessions, "Sing Me Back Home" and "Mama Tried", both duets with Jeffrey Shurtleff and both Merle Haggard covers.
+The two tracks had first appeared on Baez' 1993 boxed set Rare, Live & Classic).
+The recording of "Mama Tried" included an initial aborted take, interrupted when session guitarist Jerry Reed's finger becomes stuck between his guitar strings, followed by laughter by all present at Reed's mishap; the musicians and Baez then regained their composure and performed a second take of the song.